+\myparagraph{Inference-Time Steering.} Inference-time intervention offers a lightweight alternative to fine-tuning by modifying hidden activations without updating model weights.
+In LLMs, methods like ITI~\citep{ref:li2024inference}, CAA~\citep{ref:panickssery2023steering}, and MAT-Steer~\citep{ref:nguyen2025multi} steer behavior using contrastive examples or attribute-specific vectors.
+For VLMs, prior work includes both modality-specific and activation-engineering approaches: VTI~\citep{ref:liu2024reducing} and MLLM-Steering~\citep{ref:khayatan2025analyzing} largely treat vision and language separately, ICT~\citep{ref:chen2024ict} performs token-level interventions but depends on object detectors and supervision, and SteerVLM~\citep{ref:sivakumar2025steervlm} introduces a lightweight learned steering module that dynamically adjusts hidden activations using paired target and converse prompts.
+In contrast, \method{} unifies steering across modalities by using gradient-based attribution to identify influential visual and textual tokens and construct layer-wise steering vectors directly from the input.
+This avoids modality-specific heuristics, learned auxiliary steering modules, and global interventions~\citep{ref:liu2024reducing, ref:chen2024ict, ref:rimsky2024steering}, enabling effective and interpretable control.

-\paragraph{Attribution and Interpretability.} Token-level attribution methods have become essential tools for understanding the inner workings of language models.
-A foundational technique is Integrated Gradients (IG)~\citep{ref:mukund2017axiomatic}, which estimates each token’s contribution to a model's prediction by integrating gradients along a path from a baseline input to the actual input.
-IG addresses saturation problems common in vanilla gradients and satisfies desirable properties like sensitivity and implementation invariance.
-Another attribution methods such as SmoothGrad~\citep{ref:smilkov2017smoothgrad} and Guided Integrated Gradients~\citep{ref:kapishnikov2021guided} are also designed to enhance stability or reduce noise in attribution scores.
-These methods have become widely adopted in interpreting both LLMs and VLMs, particularly for analyzing model attention and debugging hallucinations~\citep{ref:wu2023ad, ref:chang2024xprompt, ref:yang2025null}.
-Despite their diagnostic power, attribution methods are typically used for post-hoc explanation rather than steering.~\citet{ref:lin2025survey} highlights this gap, noting that interpretability tools rarely feed into active correction mechanisms.
-Our approach closes this gap by using gradient-based attribution not just to explain failures, but to intervene on them---identifying the most impactful tokens and using their contrastive activation shifts to compute layer-specific steering vectors.
-This integration of interpretability and intervention allows for input-sensitive, semantic steering without retraining.
+\myparagraph{Attribution and Interpretability.} Token-level attribution methods are widely used to interpret the outputs of LLMs and VLMs.
+Integrated Gradients (IG)~\citep{ref:mukund2017axiomatic}, a foundational technique, estimates token contributions by integrating gradients from a baseline input.
+Other gradient attribution methods such as SmoothGrad~\citep{ref:smilkov2017smoothgrad} and Guided IG~\citep{ref:kapishnikov2021guided} improve stability and reduce noise.
+These methods have been applied to analyze attention and debug hallucinations~\citep{ref:wu2023ad, ref:chang2024xprompt, ref:yang2025null}, but are typically limited to post-hoc explanation.
+As~\citet{ref:lin2025survey} notes, interpretability tools rarely inform model control.
+In this work, we bridge this gap by using gradient-based attribution to guide intervention by identifying impactful tokens and computing contrastive, layer-wise steering vectors, enabling input-sensitive control without retraining.